 Now, the largest bronze gorilla statue in the world is making its way to NYC, and this time the people of New York will get a second chance to save him and all of the endangered gorillas of the world, changing the narrative and becoming the champions of all gorillas.

-Inspired by the film, Gillie and Marc Schattner the world-renowned public artists are working alongside the Dian Fossey Gorilla Fund to bring another version of King Kong’s story to the streets of New York.
+Inspired by the film, Gillie and Marc Schattner the world-renowned public artists are working alongside WWF to bring another version of King Kong’s story to the streets of New York.
 With the creation of a monumental bronze public sculpture entitled King Nyani, Swahili for gorilla, the artists are bringing the gigantic gorilla back to the city, but this time with love.

 Gillie and Marc have been called the greatest creators of public art in New York’s history by the New York Times.
 They have dedicated their lives to saving endangered species through their love of public art, bringing the hard facts about conservation and, most importantly, the love of these animals into the thoughts and hearts of the public.

 In a trip to Uganda, the artists were able to see a family of mountain gorillas in the wild and were moved to tears at the loving family unit.
 Their sculpture is based on the head of the family, a dominant silverback gorilla.
 The artists were blown away by the level of empathy and kindness he had, a very different image of the scary gorilla that is so often portrayed in media.